readium/css/docs/CSS19-api.md

 --RS__backgroundColor
 ```

-The `background-color` which must be applied to the entire screen in the reading mode.
+The `background-color` which must be applied to the entire screen in the theme.

 * * *